VoidedName/voideds-lazy-wasm-template/README.md

 * `npm i` to install all the npm stuff
 * `npm run dev` to start up vites dev server
-* `npm run watch-wasm` to start the watcher for wasm, required for the "hotreload"
 * `npm run build` will build this piece of art :)

 ## What does each thing do?